-(or perhaps your most critical relative!).
+(or perhaps your most critical relative!)
 I find that when I have a service provider, like a handyman or a heating and air tech, come through my house, I see my home from a completely different perspective.
 I see the pile that is stacked in front of the electrical box (real life scenario that just happened to me).
 I see the old Halloween decorations that are still not properly put back into their boxes.
 So, step one is to see your home from a new perspective.
 What would you hide or change if you knew someone was coming to appraise, repair or critique your home?
 Go ahead declutter and eliminate the obvious eyesores.

-Next grab an empty laundry basket and walk through your house collecting items that are not in the right place and need to be put away.
+Collect items that are not in the right place and need to be put away.
 After you fill your first basket, empty it by moving to each area stowing each item away into it’s designated ‘home’.
 Keep filling your basket and moving items to their proper locations.

 Even if no one is coming to stay during the holidays, a clean and spacious spare room will give you a huge surge of energy because you will suddenly have a space to stow gifts, make lists, wrap gifts write cards and generally do whatever you need to do to get your holidays organized!

 The holidays are the time that you really need to clean and clear out your fridge.
 Tis the season to cook and eat and the last thing you need is a cluttered fridge.
 I find that the week before I buy the turkey is the best time to clear out the fridge.
 For most of us it is a necessity or we can’t fit the bird in anyhow!